‘Just Ride Off Into The Sunset’ — Super Bowl Champion Questions Aaron Rodgers’ ‘Love For The Game’ Amid Uncertain Future

 “It looks like he’s having fun.
 He talks to more guys on defense, smiling a little more.
 When he used to play, he had that edge, that mentality.
 Now it just seems like he’s enjoying it more.
 He’s got nothing to prove.
 I respect that.
 Maybe it’s time to ride off.”

 Last season with the Steelers, Rodgers posted a 94.8 passer rating with 3,322 yards, 24 touchdowns, and 7 interceptions across 16 games.
-Pittsburgh finished 10-7, while PFSN’s NFL Quarterback Impact metrics ranked Rodgers No. 29 overall with a 71.4 impact score (Grade: C-).
+Pittsburgh finished 10-7, while PFSN’s NFL QB Impact metric ranked Rodgers at the No. 29 overall quarterback in the league with a 71.4 QBi score (grade: C-).

 BE AN NFL GM: PFSN’s Ultimate GM Simulator